lemocla/Which-way-is-up/documentation/testing/user_stories.md

  - ## **Shopping experience**

     - ### **As a shopper, I want to view all the artwork available so that I can quickly have an overview of what is on offer**
-      - When I select "all", from the shop in the top navigation bar, I can see all the artwork available with an image, a title and a price being displayed, as well as items out of stock and items for sales
+      - When I select "all" from the shop in the top navigation bar, I can see all the avaialbe artworks in the shop with an image, a title and a price being displayed, as well as items out of stock and items for sales
       - When I hover the artwork name, the text is underlined and when I click on the link I am redirected the artwork detailed page
       - When I click on the "shopping bag" button, the artwork is added to my shopping bag and a toast message is displayed with a summary of my shopping bag
       - When I click on the button with a heart icon and I am logged in, the artwork will be added to my wishlist but,